 QuickSmart stands as one of a few interventions either nationally or internationally in which evaluations examine implementation at all sites of its development.
 Analyses of QuickSmart since 2001 have identified impressive statistically significant end-of-program and longitudinal gains using probability measures and effect sizes that confirm verbal and written reports by principals, teachers, teacher aides and parents.

-Independent (federal, state-wide or standardised tests) assessments gathered from QuickSmart and comparison students over ten years consistently show that Indigenous and non-Indigenous QuickSmart students have made substantial academic improvement.
+Independent (federal, state-wide or standardised tests) assessments gathered from QuickSmart and comparison students since 2001 consistently show that Indigenous and non-Indigenous QuickSmart students have made substantial academic improvement.
 Research data collected from across Australia report:

 - average effect-size results for thousands of QuickSmart Indigenous and non-Indigenous students (of 0.60 to 0.94) that translates into growth of two- to three-years in one year compared to the gains made by average-achieving students.
 (An effect size of 0.3 represents an expected yearly average growth for non-QuickSmart students.)